-Seventeen years ago, I dragged my mother into the nearest Barnes and Noble and proceeded to dance up and down the aisles of that new-to-me-year-round-book-fair in shameless glee.
-It was in this manner that I stumbled upon the teen section–then a single row of shelves separating sci-fi/fantasy from the children’s section.
-Curious, I began pulling random titles from the shelf, but nothing really grabbed me until I saw a line of thin, black books, resting on the bottom shelf.
+Long, long ago, I dragged my mother into the nearest Barnes and Noble and proceeded to dance up and down the aisles of that new-to-me-year-round-book-fair in shameless glee.
+It was in this manner that I stumbled upon the teen section–then a single row of shelves that stood between adult sci-fi/fantasy and the children’s section.
+Curious, I began pulling random YA books from the shelves, but nothing really grabbed me until I saw a line of thin, black books, resting on the bottom shelf.
 I reached for one of the titles, and an electric shock traveled up my arm.
 Despite its terrible cover art, I knew I’d found my Soulmate.

 This was my first vampire-boyfriend book and though I’m no longer a fan of what’s become a cliché in paranormal fiction, I can still enjoy this book with its tight narrative; strong heroine and old soul, Hannah Snow; cool other-life flash backs; and mega antagonist, Maya the vamp-i-ya.
 Without giving too much away, I found the ending rather satisfying as Hannah had to save herself.

 I remember my mother wanted to “check” the book before I read it, but I took it to my room and ate it in three hours.
 Emerging from my room, I proceeded to wander about the house, ghost-like–not sure exactly what just happened…but knowing I wanted more.